 While going through our budget and talking about our bills, I had a “stop the madness” moment.

 Our money was not working for us the way I knew it should and could.
 I began investigating and realized how what we already spent each month could allow us to travel for WAY LESS.

 Here were the 2 scenarios at which I arrived.
 We could:

 1. Pay our monthly expenses as usual AND try to squirrel away a few pennies here and there to eventually take a trip.

-2. Pay our monthly expenses using smart, reward-earning strategies that would let us travel for way less.
+2. Pay our monthly expenses using smart, reward-earning strategies with travel rewards credit cards that would let us travel for way less.